 Be strong for life with The Movement

-Whether you have been a patient of our healing services and are now out of pain or are simply interested in being more fit and more able to move freely and painlessly, The Movement is for you.
+Whether you have been a patient of our healing services and are now out of pain or are simply interested in being feeling stronger and more able to move freely, The Movement is for you.
 It is a carefully designed, low stress way to build strength and endurance.
 Still in pain?
 Therapeutic Exercises are your first stop!

 The purpose of strength

-Strength has a greater purpose, and that is function.
-Whatever your personal goals related to physical activity, you will be able to do those things better and enjoy them more by building strength first.
+Strength and mobility have one purpose, to be used.
+Whatever your personal goals related to physical activity, you will be able to do them better and enjoy them more by building a foundation of joint mobility and muscular strength.

 Why The Movement?